MONKEY Vol. 6: Horror

 Friday, May 15 at 5:30pm at Kinokuniya New York

-Join us at Kinokuniya New York on Thursday, May 15 at 5:30 PM for MONKEY Vol. 6 Horror, an evening exploring the strange, uncanny, and unforgettable worlds of contemporary Japanese horror literature!
+Join us at Kinokuniya New York on Friday, May 15 at 5:30 PM for MONKEY Vol. 6 Horror, an evening exploring the strange, uncanny, and unforgettable worlds of contemporary Japanese horror literature!

 Don’t miss a literary discussion with authors Hideo Furukawa and Tomoka Shibasaki, translators Ted Goossen and Kendall Heitzman, MONKEY contributing editor Roland Kelts, and MONKEY founder Motoyuki Shibata, followed by a Q&A and book signing!